thomasWeise/distributedComputingExamples/README.md

   1. [examples for XML processing with Java](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/java)

+Each of the above links leads you to a sub-directory containing a set of examples.
+Each sub-directory has an own `README.md` file with detailed descriptions.

 Since I also use the same code in my slides, there are some special comments such as `//(*@\serverBox{2)}@*)` for formatting in my codes ... you can safely ignore them ^_^

 ## Licensing